-WRONG.
-For takeout and delivery sushi in Asheville, we vote Mr. Sushi.
+For takeout and delivery sushi restaurants in Asheville, along with Zen and Yum, we also vote Mr. Sushi.

-There are multiple locations for Mr. Sushi in Asheville, and we couldn’t wait for Merrimon Ave. to open.
+There are multiple locations for Mr. Sushi in Asheville, and we couldn’t wait for Merrimon Ave. to open years ago.

 Full disclosure: while Downtown Asheville is where it’s at, North Asheville is our jam.
 There are fewer tourists, more locals, free parking, and just overall hidden gems.

 Mr. Sushi has a menu that we don’t even know what to do with.
-It’s huge and delicious.
-Are we the only ones who judge a sushi restaurant by their yellowtail?
+It’s huge and delicious – and still done well.